 It is common, especially in functional tests on any front-end (web, mobile), to include text validation in our tests to verify that the returned value is the expected one.
 These validations are user failures or even information about a successfully executed command.

-This article has the intent to show the difference between the two main methods to verify any information in an automated test script.
+This article has the intent to show the difference between the two main methods of verifying any information in an automated test script.
 I have seen in my career on teams and even on tech assignments, people confused and not using the proper method for their context.

 I will show you why this is bad practice!